Volume XIV - Travel

 070501 General Policies

-4. For travel to alternative locations that are not regularly scheduled, the AO must determine if the activity is local travel.
+- For travel to alternate locations that is not regularly scheduled, the AO must determine if the activity is local travel.
 See Appendix B for examples of local travel.
 The AO must consider details including but not limited to:

-• If travel is within a 50-mile radius of the employee’s residence.
+- If travel is within a 50-mile radius of the employee’s residence; and

 070502 Normal Commute

-3. When an employee normally uses a mass transportation system for their daily commute, only the cost incurred for local travel in excess of their regular daily commuting cost may be claimed as a local travel expense.
+- When an employee normally uses a mass transportation system for their normal daily commute, only the cost incurred for local travel in excess of their normal commuting cost may be claimed as a local travel expense.

-4. When an employee receives a transit subsidy, the calculation of their out-of-pocket travel expense for local travel is based on the transportation cost incurred, less the constructive daily commuting cost (the cost the traveler would have incurred without a transit subsidy).
+- When an employee receives a transit subsidy, the calculation of their out-of-pocket travel expense for local travel is based on the transportation cost incurred, less the constructive normal commuting cost (the cost the traveler would have incurred without a transit subsidy).

 070503 Defining a Local Area

-6. VA will use both the official station defined local area and the employee’s residence to determine if travel is local or TDY.
-Examples of Local Travel are found in Appendix B. Determinations based on telework codes are identified in Appendix D.
+- VA will use both the official station defined local area and the employee’s residence to determine if travel is local or TDY.
+Examples of Local Travel are found in Appendix B. Determinations based on telework codes are identified in Appendix C.

 070504 Approval of Local Travel Expenses